Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Concluding remarks and outlook

 As discussed earlier, the description of the polarization of a paraxial field, where only two components are important, requires three parameters in general, but only two in the limit of full polarization.
-For nonparaxial fields, when three components are involved, these numbers change to eight in the general case and to four in the limit of full polarization.
+For nonparaxial fields, where three components are involved, the number of parameters is eight in the general case and four in the limit of full polarization.
 It is interesting to think of the generalization of these ideas for vector fields with $N$ components.
-Such fields would require in general the specification of $N^2-1$ normalized Stokes parameters, where the subtraction of one results from ignoring normalization.
-In the case of full polarization (pure states) only $2N-2$, where the subtraction of two results from ignoring normalization and a global phase.
+Such fields would require in general the specification of $N^2-1$ normalized Stokes parameters, where the subtraction of one results from normalization.
+In the case of full polarization (pure states) only $2N-2$ parameters are needed, where the subtraction of two results from normalization and extraction of a global phase.
 The normalized Stokes parameter vector ${\vec s}$ (where the normalization is proportional to the scalar $S_0$, which is the local intensity) can still be subdivided into three parts: \begin{itemize} \item An $(N-1)$-sub-vector ${\bf s}_1$ that characterizes differences between the diagonal elements of the matrix.
-This sub-vector is constrained to a regular $(N-1)$-simplex whose corners are all at a unit distance from the origin and at equal distances $\sqrt{2N/(N-1)}$ from each other. \item An $[N(N-1)/2]$-sub-vector ${\bf s}_2$ composed of the real parts of the off-diagonal elements. \item An $[N(N-1)/2]$-sub-vector ${\bf s}_3$ composed of the imaginary parts of the off-diagonal elements, and that is related to the generalization of the concept of spin density. \end{itemize} The shape of the inhabitable regions for these components results from ensuring that all eigenvalues of the polarization matrix are non-negative.
-For fully polarized (factorizable) matrices, the state can be represented by $N-1$ points over the surface of a unit sphere, following Majorana's prescription \cite{Majorana1932}.
+This sub-vector is constrained to a regular $(N-1)$-simplex whose $N$ corners are all at a unit distance from the origin and at equal distances $\sqrt{2N/(N-1)}$ from each other. \item An $[N(N-1)/2]$-sub-vector ${\bf s}_2$ composed of the real parts of the off-diagonal elements, restricted to some curved convex region. \item An $[N(N-1)/2]$-sub-vector ${\bf s}_3$ composed of the imaginary parts of the off-diagonal elements, and that is related to the generalization of the concept of spin density, and is restricted to a hyper-ellipsoid. \end{itemize} The shape of the inhabitable regions for these components results from ensuring that all eigenvalues of the polarization matrix are non-negative.
+For fully polarized (factorizable) matrices, the state can be represented by $N-1$ points over the surface of a unit sphere, e.g. following Majorana's prescription \cite{Majorana1932}.
 Generalizations of the Poincarana prescription might also exist, in which the distribution of the points is changed to facilitate the connection to geometric phases.
+Similarly, generalizations of the many-point/vector representation in the physical space might also exist.